dsernst/manifesto/README.md

 We expect that with that we may be able to spread the idea of Liquid Democracy and make it a part of the everyday life.
 Introducing people to a new platform is always difficult, so why not make use of the existing ones?
 And because of its spread and influence we think that Facebook is the perfect one for this.

+## Inspirations

+The idea was inspired by the current destabilization of the democratic order that is happening on many western nations, where is becoming aparently that we must rethink the way we think and act about social issues.
+Another factor that motivates the creation of this project is the impact that Facebook had on the 2016 elections and the speculation about Mark Zuckenberg's political ambitions.

+This made me belive that is time to introduce the idea of Liquid Democracy to the general public and that making it a part of the Facebook engagement experience would be the first and the most important step.

 ## Draft

 I would like to present a draft on how to make this proposal a reality.
 The project is on its embrionary stage, so don't expect that all solutions would be presented here, on the contrary, I am proposing a discussion so we can figure out the problems before starting writing any software.